-Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project?
-X e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the Project expose people residing or working in the Project area to excessive noise levels? \times a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
+Environmental Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact d) A substantial temporary or periodic increase in ambient noise levels in the Project vicinity above levels existing without the Project? \boxtimes e) For a Project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the Project area to excessive noise levels?
+X f) For a project within the vicinity of a private airstrip, would the Project expose people residing or working in the Project area to excessive noise levels?
+X a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?

 Potentially Significant Impact.
 The proposed project would be located in the interior of an existing electrical generation station that includes three large steam-boiler generating units and other facilities that create noise during operations.
 As well as adding new generating units to SGS, the proposed project would permanently remove an existing generating unit from operations and reduce the operating capacity of other existing units, partially or entirely offsetting the noise that would be created by the new units.
-However, although the proposed units would be individually smaller than the existing unit, thereby altering the nature, level, and propagation of noise generated by operations at SGS.
+However, although the proposed units would be individually smaller than the existing unit that would be removed from service, they would be sited in different locations than the existing unit, thereby altering the nature, level, and propagation of noise generated by operations at SGS.
 Further evaluation of noise that would be created by proposed project operations in relation to applicable standards will be conducted in the EIR.